Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces

-\textbf{More Experimental Results and Ablation studies.} In the appendix, we explore other techniques and perform ablation studies.
-This includes \textbf{a)} automatically tuning the temperature parameter $\lambda$ in~\Cref{eq:opt_pi} by enforcing a hard KL constraint; \textbf{b)} leveraging discrete diffusion as a planner instead of committing to all macro actions generated, and \textbf{c)} the ablation study of on-policy diffusion training discussed in~\Cref{sec.onpolicy_training}.
+In the appendix, we explore other techniques and perform ablation studies.
+This includes \textbf{(1)} automatically tuning the temperature parameter $\lambda$ in~\Cref{eq:opt_pi} by enforcing a hard KL constraint; \textbf{(2)} leveraging discrete diffusion as a planner instead of committing to all macro actions generated, and \textbf{(3)} an ablation study of on-policy diffusion training discussed in~\Cref{sec.onpolicy_training}.
 Please refer to~\Cref{sec.appendix.additional_exp} for the results and discussions.